 Since the machines are very similar in construction, it comes down to deciding which machine has the range needed.
 The D-5 machine accommodates up to 3-3/4" dia. cutters – 2” larger than the E-5 machine.
 Both are rugged machines rated to 500 psi and can be hand or power operated.

 Although you should verify such compatibility with your Mueller Salesperson when ordering the machine, in general the following is true: C1 Series cutters are compatible with CC tools E-5 and E-4 machine tools are compatible.
 D-5 and D-4 machine tools are compatible.
 D and E series cutters are interchangeable, but the adapters are not.

 Mueller machines and power operators have been designed to be rugged and with reasonable care, provide many years of reliable service.
 Normal in-service wear and tear can take a toll, however, and we offer a repair/rebuild service for certain machines and tools (see “Repair Services” section of this web site for details) to restore them to “almost new” condition.
 Still, there are a number of things you can do to troubleshoot, and in some instances, perform simple repairs.
-For details, click the link below to download information about troubleshooting several models of machines and power operators.
+Contact customer service or your regional account manager.

 We make our products in our own plants here in the U.S. Line Stoppers and Fittings – Manufacturing in Decatur, Illinois Machines and Tools – Manufacturing in Decatur, Illinois Gas Meter Valves and Bars – Manufacturing in Brownsville, TX Stainless Steel Pipe Repair Products – Manufacturing (including stainless steel fabrication and rubber molding) in Cleveland, Tennessee.